 The VSCF wave function and energies are real anharmonic wave function.
-If a harmonic potential is used VSCF gives the harmonic oscillator solution, but if a true anharmonic potential is used a different wave function results.
+If a harmonic potential is used a different wave function results.
 Let us divide the anharmonic terms in two parts: i) anharmonic terms in one mode; ii) mode-couplings term relating to two or more modes at the same time.
 The one-mode terms are treated exactly in VSCF - or at least as exact as the one-mode basis allows.
 Thus if there are no mode-coupling terms, the separation inherent in VSCF is exact.
 A numerical VSCF will be accurate as far as the numerical implementation is exact, the basis is close enough to being complete etc. The problem is in the mode-coupling part.
 This is not treated exact.
 It is treated partially since it is included in the mean field.
 However, correlated motion beyond the mean field is not accounted for.
 That is: each mode feels the other modes only due to the averaged field of the coupling terms over these modes.